CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

 For synapses in particular, we have a simplified method for querying them with a reduced syntax.
-`~caveclient.materializationengine.MaterializatonClientV2.synapse_query`{.interpreted-text
+[client.materialize.synapse_query()]({{ client_api_paths.materialize }}.synapse_query) lets you specify pre
-role="func"} lets you specify pre and post synaptic partners as keyword arguments and bounding boxes.
+and post synaptic partners as keyword arguments and bounding boxes.
 The defaults make reasonable assumptions about what you want to query, namely that the synapse_table is the table that the info service advertises, and that if you specify a bounding box, that you want the post_pt_position.
 These can be overridden of course, but the above bounding box query is simplified to.

 **NOTE!
-This API is not designed to enable enmass downloading of the entire synapse table there are more efficent ways of doing this.
+This API is not designed to enable enmass downloading of the entire synapse table there are more efficient ways of doing this.
 Contact your dataset administrator for more information if this is what you are looking to do.**